Professional/Short course Independent and/or Supplementary Prescribing

 For nurses and AHPs, this may involve a greater focus on pharmacology principles, pharmacokinetics and pharmacodynamics, drug interactions, disease management and therapeutic decision making.

-Thus, the well evaluated programme structure is borne from an understanding of the commonalities and of the uniqueness of the different professional groups whilst ensuring that all of the indicative content required by the regulatory bodies has been covered either face to face or within directed learning activities.
+Thus, the well evaluated programme structure is borne from an understanding of the commonalities and of the uniqueness of the different professional groups whilst ensuring that all of the indicative content required by the regulatory bodies has been covered either during the online sessons or within directed learning activities.

 The programme comprises of 26 days of learning.
 There are 14 online contact days and 12 directed learning days where learners are required to undertake set activities.

-In addition, learners undertake 78 or 90 hours of supervised learning in practice.
+In addition, learners undertake 90 hours of supervised learning in practice.
 This programme requires a 100% attendance and approximately 400 hours of private study.

-The assessment strategy within this module complies with professional body standards for non-medical prescribing.
+The assessment strategy within this module complies with regulatory requirements for independent prescribing.

 The individual components of the assessment are non-negotiable and are regularly updated to reflect current changes in legislation.
 An updated list of assessments is available within the current module handbook.

-To comply with the students professional body, assessments are non-compensatory.
+To comply with the students regulatory body, assessments are non-compensatory.
 In addition, if students, by their omission or incorrect answer, would cause direct harm to a patient, then they must be referred.